farmera/sare_grant/study_methods.md

 One challenge for this project relates to its being essentially a 'two-headed' endeavor.
 On the one hand, we want to investigate low-cost methods in aerial photography for agriculture.
-This desire is motivated by an interest in the subject along with a general conviction that farmers themselves have under-utilized techniques that are readily available to them.
+This desire is motivated by an interest in the subject along with a general conviction that farmers themselves have under-utilized aerial techniques that are readily available to them.
 On the other hand, we also want to ask technical scientific questions which requires a level of sophistication regarding methods of data capture and analysis.
-These threads are not necessarily at cross purposes, in fact they are intimately related, however, in pursuing each we have sometimes felt some tension.
+These threads are not necessarily at cross purposes, in fact they are related, though in pursuing them we have sometimes felt a degree of tension.

 Throughout our study we were guided by two empirical questions not directly related to the flight method or the type of camera used to gather image data: